shivam23rawat/crypto-tracker/README.md

 # Cryptocurrency Tracker Using React Hooks

-This project is hosted at [Netlify](https://cryptracker.netlify.app/).
+This project is hosted [here](https://shivamrawat.tech/crypto-tracker/).

 ## Tech
 Project has been made using the following :-